apprtm28/pm-portfolio/README.md

 # Agung Pratama - Product Manager Portfolio

 This is my personal portfolio website showcasing my experience as a Lead Product Manager specializing in Growth, Automation, and Analytics.
-The site is built with Next.js and deployed on Vercel.

 ## 🌐 Live Site